 You’ll notice I talk about ghee a lot.
 I LOVE the stuff.
 Not sure what it is?
-Ghee, in the most simple description, a class of clarified butter.
+Ghee, in the most simple description, is a class of clarified butter.
 It has for years been a staple in Southern Asian cuisine, as well as been used as a health remedy in many ancient cultures.
-Recently though, it’s become popular in Western culture, too… you can even find it in many grocery stores now!
+Recently though, it’s become popular in Western culture, too… you can even find it in many grocery stores now.
 What’s with the obsession?
 There are many reasons people love this stuff.
 For one, it’s a deliciously healthy fat, making it a great choice for cooking, baking, and anything else that you’d normally use butter or oil for.
-Second, it’s safe for people who are lactose sensitive, making it a great healthy alternative for those with dietary restrictions!
+Second, it’s safe for people who are lactose-sensitive (for about 99%), making it a great healthy alternative for those with dietary restrictions.
 That’s just two of many… read more below to see why I’m obsessed with ghee and how you can make it at home!

-* Ghee can be used as a topping/spread, as a cooking oil, for baking, for frying, and for nearly any other cooking purpose.
+* Ghee can be used as a spread, as a cooking oil, for baking, for frying, and for nearly any other cooking purpose.
+Who doesn’t love versatility in the kitchen!?

-* It is also believed to promote learning and increase memory retention.
+* It is believed by many to promote learning and increase memory retention… not a bad bonus!

-* It is often used in Indian medicinal practices to help with ulcers, constipation, and the promotion of healthy eyes and skin.
+* It is often used to help with ulcers, constipation, and the promotion of healthy eyes and skin.

-* It aids in the treatment of burns, rashes, and other skin conditions.
+* It can aid in the treatment of burns, rashes, and other skin conditions.

-* Ghee is rich in antioxidants and acts as an aid in the absorption of vitamins and minerals from food, strengthening the immune system.
+* Ghee is rich in antioxidants and acts as an aid in the absorption of vitamins and minerals from food, which can strengthen the immune system.

 * It contains anti-viral properties that are believed to inhibit the growth of cancerous tumors.

-* Ghee is tolerable by people who are sensitive to lactose/dairy (with very rare exceptions by individuals who are extremely sensitive).
+* Ghee is tolerable by people who are sensitive to lactose (with very rare exception by individuals who are extremely sensitive).

 * Ghee is said to stimulate the secretion of stomach acids to help with digestion, whereas other fats tend to slow down the digestion process and feel heavy in the stomach.

-* Ghee is said to be good for the brain and nerves… it can help control eye pressure and is found to be beneficial to glaucoma patients.
+* Ghee is thought to be good for the brain and nervous system… it can help control eye pressure and has shown to be beneficial for glaucoma patients.

-This information was derived from a collection of sources including The Ayurvedic Institute and The Times of India.
+The information above was derived from a collection of sources including The Ayurvedic Institute and The Times of India.
+There is plenty more out there about the goodness of ghee… I’ll stop here. 😉

 A note about clarified butter vs ghee:

-* While it’s minimal, there is a difference between ghee and clarified butter… the process of creating traditional clarified butter is complete once the water is evaporated and the fat (clarified butter) is separated from the milk solids.
-The production of ghee involves simmering the butter along with the milk solids so that they caramelize which makes it nutty-tasting and aromatic.
+* Contrary to popular belief, there is a difference between ghee and clarified butter, even if slight!
+In short, ghee is a type of clarified butter.
+Clarified butter is done once the water is evaporated and the fat is separated from the milk solids.
+The production of ghee involves simmering the butter longer so that the milk solids caramelize, which makes it nuttier tasting and darker in color.
+Basically, ghee is cooked longer.

 * It’s easy to make at home!

-You can find ghee in many grocery stores (nearly all health food stores sell it and now even Trader Joes has it, too), but it costs more than making it at home.
-The process is easy- all you need is butter (I prefer unsalted, grass-fed if possible), a pan, a spoon, a mini strainer or cheesecloth, and a little jar or container.
+You can find ghee in many grocery stores, but it costs more than making it at home.
+The process is easy- all you need is butter, a pan, a spoon, a mini strainer or cheesecloth, and a little jar or container.
 Here’s how…

 To make ghee…

-16 tbsp, or 4 sticks, will make about 24 ounces ghee- use less for smaller portions
+16 tbsp, or 4 sticks, will make about 24 ounces ghee

 though any high quality unsalted butter will work